TritonDataCenter/rfd/rfd/0111/README.md

 ## Incident Response Practice sessions

 At this point, this is still a straw man for discussion.
-See the Rationale section for reasons why we're proposing this the way we are.
+See the Rationale section for reasons for the specific details proposed here.

 **Scheduled.** On a regular basis or as requested, specific _practice sessions_ will be scheduled at specific times.
 (They will not be surprises.)
 Although